By Kenya specialist Arista

 Short direct flights to Diani Beach depart both from Nairobi and the Masai Mara.
 Within a day you could go from a morning game drive to an afternoon by the ocean.

-Beachside properties are scattered along this part of the coast, all mingling relaxation with water-based activities such as snorkeling, diving, and boat trips.
+Beachside properties are scattered along this part of the coast, all mingling relaxation with water-based activities such as snorkelling, diving, and boat trips.

 I like WaterLovers, set right on the edge of Diani Beach.
 The hotel blends Mediterranean and Swahili styles, and you can stay in a private cottage with a veranda overlooking the ocean.